-- 9.1 Stand alone new construction is permitted only in areas shown on Exhibit B. - 9.2 Vertical additions to contributing buildings must be set back so that they are not visible to a person standing at ground level on the opposite side of any adjacent right-of-way. - 9.3 Horizontal additions are only permitted on nonprotected facades. - 9.4 The color, details, form, materials, and general exterior appearance of new construction and additions must be compatible with the existing historic structures. - 9.5 New construction and additions must have appropriate color, detailing, fenestration, massing, materials, roof form, shape, and solids-to-void ratios. - 9.6 The height of new construction and horizontal additions must not exceed the height of the adjacent historic structure. - 9.7 Aluminum siding, stucco, and vinyl cladding are not permitted. - 9.8 The setback of new construction and additions must conform to the setback of adjacent historic structures.
+- 9.1 Stand-alone new construction is permitted only in the areas shown on Exhibit B. - 9.2 Vertical additions to the main building are permitted. - 9.3 Horizontal additions to the main building are permitted only in the areas shown on Exhibit B. - 9.4 The color, details, form, materials, and general appearance of new construction and additions must be compatible with the existing historic structure. - 9.5 New construction and additions must have appropriate color, detailing, fenestration, massing, materials, roof form, shape, and solid-to-void ratios. - 9.6 The height of new construction and additions must not exceed the height of the historic structure. - 9.7 Aluminum siding, stucco, and vinyl cladding are not permitted. - 9.8 The setback of new construction and additions must conform to the setback of adjacent historic structures.

 9.9 New construction and additions must be designed so that connections between new construction or additions and the historic structure are clearly discernible as suggested by the Secretary of the Interior in Preservation Brief No. 14.
 A clear definition of the transition between new construction or additions and the historic structure must be established and maintained.
-Historic details in the coping, eaves, and parapet of the historic structure must be preserved and maintained at the point where the historic structure abuts new construction or additions.
+Historic details in the coping, eaves and parapet of the historic structure must be preserved and maintained at the point where the historic structure abuts new construction or additions.